ray-project/ray/doc/source/ray-overview/getting-started.md

 :outline:
 :expand:

-Learn more about launching Ray Clusters on AWS, GCP, Azure and more
+Learn more about launching Ray Clusters on AWS, GCP, Azure, and more
 ```

 `````